 The easiest way is to simply ask the banksters for our $16 tillion back.
 But since the banksters rule the world, I guess we won't get that!

 Means test benefits.
 If you made twice the median salary (approximately $33,000) in your last 5 years of employment, you get reduced benefits.

 Eliminate the income limits.
 Why should you stop paying in just because you made more than $106,800?
 There are no income limits on medicare.

 Legalize and tax marijuana.
 That may be $40 billion to $100 billion in new revenue!

 Legalize and tax sports betting.
 Although only 35 states currently allow "gaming", that number is sure to grow.
 Adding $50 million to a state budget will help to eliminate the need for federal dollars.

 A natural gas based economy.
 Get fleet vehicles and 18 wheelers running CNG.
 Get Detroit making those vehicles.
-And export LNG to other countries (USA nat gas is $3.76 but it can be liquified and sold at $16).
+And export LNG to other countries (USA natural gas is $2.76 but it can be liquified and sold much higher.